Downtown Salt Lake City: Hidden Waters

 Celebrating water in our oasis on the desert’s edge.

-The Hidden Waters installation will consist of a series of artist-commissioned Water Drops.
-The installation will be initially focused on North Temple where City Creek flows aboveground in City Creek Park and then underneath State Street in a culvert.
-It will connect City Creek Park to the Folsom Trail corridor at 600 West in Salt Lake City.
+The Hidden Waters installation consisted of a series of artist-commissioned Water Drops.
+The installation was initially focused on North Temple, where City Creek flowed aboveground in City Creek Park and then passed underneath State Street in a culvert.
+It connected City Creek Park to the Folsom Trail corridor at 600 West in Salt Lake City.

-The installation will culturally daylight the creek—not physically bringing the creek back to the surface.
-But rather, bringing the idea that the creek runs underneath the city, to the surface of the collective consciousness.
-It will highlight a past stream daylighting project at City Creek Park and a future project to uncover City Creek along the Folsom Trail.
+The installation culturally daylighted the creek—not by physically bringing the creek back to the surface, but by bringing the idea that the creek ran underneath the city to the surface of the collective consciousness.
+It highlighted a past stream daylighting project at City Creek Park and a future project to uncover City Creek along the Folsom Trail.

-The installation will explore narratives that highlight Salt Lake City’s relationship with water, such as the Indigenous Peoples of the Salt Lake Valley, the Greatest Snow on Earth, the 2034 Winter Olympics as water sports, stream daylighting, the Great Salt Lake, and more.
+The installation explored narratives that highlighted Salt Lake City’s relationship with water, such as the Indigenous Peoples of the Salt Lake Valley, the Greatest Snow on Earth, the 2034 Winter Olympics as water sports, stream daylighting, the Great Salt Lake, and more.

 Goals